 Adding a bep20 token to Trust Wallet uses the same process as adding another token to Trust Wallet.
 Tap the [Filter] icon on the top right, paste the contract address and tap on the toggle beside the token to add the token to Trust Wallet.

 How can I add a custom token to Trust Wallet for iPhone?

 The process is the same on the Trust Wallet app for both Android and iPhones so using the guide above will also work to add a custom token to Trust Wallet on iPhones.

-To be able to see real-time prices and worth of a token you just purchased via a decentralized exchange on Trust Wallet, you need to add the contract address of the token manually to Trust Wallet.
+To be able to see real-time prices and the worth of a token you just purchased via a decentralized exchange on Trust Wallet, you need to add the contract address of the token manually to Trust Wallet.